We understand that caregiver stress and burden are real. If you are a family caregiver, you live under constant pressure.

 We are so used to hearing the word ‘stress’ it is time to help make things clear “what is stress?”.

 Not all stress is bad.
 There is good stress (eustress) and bad stress (distress) .
 Good stress occurs when you experience positive emotions or mild stressors.
-Positive stress actually activates your body to help you cope with the obstacles and challenges of everyday life.
+Positive stress actually… activates your body to help you cope with the obstacles and challenges of everyday life.
 You become more alert and focused.
-Your memory even improve.
+Your memory even improves.
 This is your ‘fight’ mode kicking in.

-Distress, or negative stress, occurs when the daily stressors are aggressive and too enduring.
+Distress, or negative stress, occurs when the daily stressors are aggressive… and last for long periods of time.
 This type of chronic stress actually causes your thinking processes to slow down.
 Your sense of humor, if you had one in the past, is lessened or lost.

 Chronic negative stress causes strain on the heart, headaches and ulcers.

 The signs and symptoms of positive stress are: Increase in heart rate up to 90-100 bpm Insignificant raise in arterial blood pressure Flushed skin Increase in depth of your respirations Slight increase in body temperature

 The signs and symptoms of distress (or negative stress) are:

 Heart rate to accelerate to over 100 bpm Significant increase or decrease in arterial blood pressure Increase in respirations – sighing, shallow breathing